 This tip is an excellent one for retailers with brick-and-mortar stores.
 You can use an automated system to send your customers a message whenever they’re near your store.
 For instance, some airlines communicate with their customers through instant messaging, giving them information about their flight, including possible delays, luggage details, etc.

 Instant messaging beats many other marketing techniques.
 With more than five billion people worldwide texting and receiving text messages, there’s a massive pool of conversion potential you need to pursue.
-Regardless of the type of business you run, you can find ways to connect with your customers through instantaneous and convenient SMSes.
+Regardless of your business type, you can find ways to connect with your customers through instantaneous and convenient SMSes.
 Dedicate considerable time to crafting messages that will grab your customer’s attention as soon as they open your text message.
 To do this, you’ll need to analyze your customers’ demographics, invest in an automated SMS system, and work with an SMS-savvy marketing team.

 About the author

 Rithesh Raghavan is the Director at Acodez, a Digital Agency in India.
-Having a rich experience of 15+ years in Digital Marketing, Rithesh loves to write up his thoughts on the latest trends and developments in the world of IT and software development.
+With a rich experience of 15+ years in Digital Marketing, Rithesh loves to write up his thoughts on the latest trends and developments in IT and software development.